George Mira

-Early years
+Early life

 Born and raised in Key West, Florida, Mira graduated from Key West High School in 1960.
 He played college football at the University of Miami under head coach Andy Gustafson.

 One of the best games in Mira's collegiate career came as a junior in 1962 in the Gotham Bowl against the Nebraska Cornhuskers.
 Despite playing in 20 F weather in front of fewer than a thousand fans at Yankee Stadium, Mira threw for 321 yards, a Miami school record at the time, and was named the bowl game's most valuable player.
 Despite Mira's efforts, the Cornhuskers won by two points, 36–34.
 The previous year, the Hurricanes lost by a point to Syracuse in the Liberty Bowl.

 At the start of the 1963 season Mira was the cover story for Sports Illustrated's college preview issue.
 The article, written by Key West native John Underwood, was titled "One Wonderful Conch is this Mira" and featured many anecdotes about Mira's life growing up and becoming a star on the small island.